-The Section 151 Officer is responsible for the preparation of the Group Accounts.
-The statements are required by the CIPFA Code of Practice on Local Government accounting, to present fairly the financial position of the Group at the accounting date and the income and expenditure for the year then ended.
+preparation of the Group Accounts.
+The statements are required by the CIPFA Code of Practice on Local Government accounting, to present fairly the financial position of the Group at the accounting date and the income and income and expenditure for the year ended 31 expenditure for the year then ended.